radius-project/docs/docs/content/getting-started/reference-apps/container-app-store/_index.md

 <img src="container-app-store-radius.png" alt="Architecture diagram of container app store on Radius" width=900 ><br >

 This is a sample microservice solution to showcase how Radius can be incorporated into container applications.
-It will create a store microservice which will need to call into an order service and an inventory service.
-Dapr is used to secure communication and calls between services, and a mongoDB are created alongside the microservices.
+It will create a store microservice which calls into an order service and an inventory service.
+Dapr is used to secure communication and calls between services, and a mongoDB is created alongside the microservices.

 There are three main microservices in the solution:

 **Store API (node-app)**

-The node-app is an express.js API that exposes three endpoints. / will return the primary index > page, /order will return details on an order (retrieved from the order service), and /inventory > will return details on an inventory item (retrieved from the inventory service).
+The `node-app` is an express.js API that exposes three endpoints. `/` returns the primary index > page, `/order` returns details on an order (retrieved from the order service), and `/inventory` returns details on an inventory item (retrieved from the inventory service).

 **Order Service (python-app)**

-The python-app is a Python flask app that will retrieve and store the state of orders.
+The `python-app` is a Python flask app that retrieves and stores the state of orders.
 It uses Dapr state management to store the state of the orders.
-When deployed in Container Apps, Dapr is configured to point to a mongoDB to back the state.
+When deployed, Dapr is configured to point to a mongoDB to back the state.

 **Inventory Service (go-app)**

-The go-app is a Go mux app that will retrieve and store the state of inventory.
-For this sample, the mux app just returns back a static value.
+The `go-app` is a Go mux app that retrieves and stores the state of inventory.
+For this sample, the mux app just returns a static value.

-## Deployment today

-There are two options for [deploying the Container App Store Microservice](https://github.com/Azure-Samples/container-apps-store-api-microservice#deploy-and-run) without Radius: GitHub Actions or the Azure CLI.

 ## Adding Radius